SunnySydney123/PrintixCardManagementPy/README.md

-# Azure Function for Printix WebHook Integration
+# Azure Function for Printix WebHook Integration Written in Python

 Azure Function in Python